probcomp/iventure/docs/dot_commands.md

 optional arguments at once, each of the form `--<arg>=<value>`.

 	.bar [--<arg>=<value>] <query>
-Vertical barplot of the table returned by `<query>`.
+Vertical barplot of the data points in the table returned by `<query>`.
 The first column is (nominal) names, and the second column is (numerical) values.

     .barh [--<arg>=<value>] <query>
-Horizontal barplot of the table returned by `<query>`.
+Horizontal barplot of the data points in the table returned by `<query>`.
 The first column is (nominal) names, and the second column is (numerical) values.

     .clustermap [--<arg>=<value>] <query>
 Clustermap plotted by pivoting the last three columns of the table returned by `<query>` (typically an `ESTIMATE PAIRWISE` query in BQL).

     .density [--<arg>=<value>] <query>
-Density plot of the table returned by `<query>`.
+Density plot of the data points in the table returned by `<query>`.
 If the table has one column, then a regular density plot is produced.
 If the table has two columns, then the final column is used as the label for each data point.

     .heatmap [--<arg>=<value>] <query>
 Heatmap plotted by pivoting the last three columns of the table returned by